codyzu/webdev-site/m4/index.md

 npm start
 ```

-The above command should open a window in Chrome with a singel button.
+The above command should open a window in Chrome with a single button.

 Open the Chrome developer tools.

-Insepct the html generated on the page: TODO:...
+Inspect the html generated on the page: TODO:...

 Install the [React Developer Tools for Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=fr) and open the "React" tab in the developers tools.